 Allow time for… the unexpected

 A crisis is always the task that was not planned, yet needs to be carried out as quickly as possible.
-In sales and marketing, we know from experience that the equivalent of three days of team production are generated each week.
+In sales and marketing, we know from experience that the equivalent of three days of team production is generated each week.
 Therefore, we leave time for the unexpected.

 Result: the ability to work with a calm mindset